 Andrés Otero has extensive investigative experience throughout Central and Latin America.
 He is also recognized as an expert in dispute advisory and anti-corruption matters.
 He is an expert in various investigation and intelligence areas, and is involved in issues such as the fight against corruption and maintaining institutional integrity.

 Mr. Otero also served as a senior managing director at Kroll and launched its Bogotá office and later led the firm’s region-wide operations from Miami.
-Mr. Otero’s industry experience also includes positions with Control Risks Group and Pinkerton Consulting & Investigation.
+Mr. Otero’s industry experience includes positions with Control Risks Group and Pinkerton Consulting & Investigation.

 Earlier in his career, Mr. Otero held a number of positions with the Colombian government, the European Union and the Inter-American Development Bank, where he focused on anti-corruption policy initiatives.
 Notably, he served as the technical secretary for the so-called “Proceso 8,000”, an independent commission established to investigate the infiltration of drug money in political campaigns in Colombia.